arslanmanzoorr/ebay_project/DEPLOYMENT_FOR_DUMMIES.md

 1. Check the logs: `docker-compose -f docker-compose.prod.yml logs -f`
 2. Make sure Docker Desktop is running
 3. Make sure you copied the SECRET_KEY correctly
-4. Make sure you saved the `.env.prod` file
+4. Make sure you saved the `.env.production` file

 ## 🎯 What Just Happened?

 You just:
-- ✅ Created a secure configuration file
+- ✅ Created a secure configuration file with admin credentials
 - ✅ Built your app into containers (like shipping containers for code)
-- ✅ Started a database to store your data
+- ✅ Started a PostgreSQL database to store your data
+- ✅ Fixed database connection issues for user management
 - ✅ Started a web server to show your app
 - ✅ Put everything behind a security guard (Nginx)
+- ✅ Created an admin user automatically

-**Your app is now running like a real website!** 🌟
+**Your app is now running like a real website with working user management!** 🌟

+## 🎉 New Features Working:
+- ✅ **User Creation**: Add users from the admin panel
+- ✅ **Database Connection**: Fixed and working properly
+- ✅ **Admin Authentication**: Login with your custom admin credentials
+- ✅ **Role Management**: Create users with different roles (admin, researcher, photographer, etc.)

 ---